 Orlando is famous for theme parks and attractions, but our ever-growing culinary scene has much in store for serious foodies, too, including celebrity chef-owned restaurants, local James Beard Award honorees, high-profile food festivals, and much more.

 Learn more: Celebrity Chefs in Orlando

-In fact, with so many tempting things to eat and drink, it’s possible to build an entire Orlando getaway around nothing but culinary interests.
+In fact, with so many tempting things to eat and drink, it’s possible to build an entire Orlando getaway around nothing but culinary interests — and you can do so with confidence thanks to enhanced health and safety measures designed to protect you.
 Hungry?
 Read on for a suggested itinerary for the ultimate 24-hour foodie adventure in Orlando’s tourism district, including International Drive and areas close to the theme parks!

 Breakfast/Brunch: Highball & Harvest